yasp/yasp/doc/tutorial.md

 # yasp-Assembler
 yasp uses a custom assembler which was created a decade ago by a teacher of our school, [HTL Spengergasse](http://www.spengergasse.at/).
-It has been designed to be easy to learn to help students learn assembly and therefore understand computers better.
+It has been designed to help students understand computers better and is therefore really simple and easy to learn.

 ## Basic Syntax
 ```